 Every week, I get a handful of questions asking me how I edit my bookstagram photos. (@bethsbookshelf on Instagram)

-Well, yes, you can do whatever you want, but I’m here to break down the fourth wall a little and show you mine, because the only reason I got my photos to look the way they do, is because of other blog posts like this.
+I’m here to break down the fourth wall a little and show you mine, even though I don’t edit my photos like this anymore.

 First of all, here are a selection of my edited Instagram photos: